Steve Wood: Who's He?

 Photography

-Tess's RainbowshummingbirdHaving worked a few years as a wedding and portrait photographer, I'm thrilled that digital photography has made the whole experience so easy for everyone.
-While most of the MATH DITTOS 2 site suffers from neglect, one relatively new page still gets a good bit of attention, Desktop Photos.
+Tess's RainbowsHummingbirdHaving worked a few years as a wedding and portrait photographer, I'm thrilled that digital photography has made the whole experience so easy for everyone.
+While most of the MATH DITTOS 2 site suffers from neglect, one page still gets a good bit of attention, Desktop Photos.
 After several years of digital and film photography, I finally collected enough lucky, good shots to put up a page of photos to share with the world.
-My most recent favorite shots are of some double rainbows and of the hummingbird that dominated our feeder last summer.
+A couple of my favorite shots are of some double rainbows and of the hummingbird that dominated our feeder one summer.

 Sometimes I miss a photo that turns out to be better than I originally thought or later acquires added meaning.
-The double rainbow shot show above left was taken in the rain at a baby shower for one of our daughters.
-The host and hostess were very good friends to her, and the hostess passed away last year in a tragic auto accident.
+The double rainbow shot (shown above left) was taken in the rain at a baby shower for one of our daughters.
+The host and hostess were very good friends to her, and the hostess passed away later in a tragic auto accident.
 The photo, now named Tess's Rainbows, makes me remember how one or two people can make such a difference in the world, one person at a time.

 I ran across the shot below when hunting for something to fill out a row of pictures on the desktops page.
 After adding it to the site, I cropped and sized the photo as an afterthought and threw it in with my collection of desktops here at home.
 When it came up for the first time, I was surprised at the vibrancy of the colors.
 It's quickly become one of my favorite shots.